neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 ---

 ### Payload protocol
-After implementing the encoding and decoding of the headers for the NEO protocol, we can focus on the payload.
-The NEO protocol supports the following commands, though not every command has a payload.
+After implementing the encoding and decoding of the headers for the Neo protocol, we can focus on the payload.
+The Neo protocol supports the following commands, though not every command has a payload.

 * version - information about the version of the node, including version number
 * verack - on successfully receiving of version information, send back verack (no payload)
-* getaddr - request to send a send active NEO nodes
+* getaddr - request to send a send active Neo nodes
 * addr - response to getaddr request
 * getblocks - request to send blocks
 * block - response to getblocks or getdata